-Action Noted (Please tick) Each new councillor is set up with a separate diss.gov.uk email account for Town council correspondence separate from personal email Ensure that all devices (computers, laptops, phones) are password protected Do not forward on emails or email threads that may contain personal data Review any hardcopy information and if no longer relevant destroy using a suitable method (crosscut shredder or destruction service).
-Ensure Clerk is aware of actions before destruction.
-Where possible direct all correspondence to the Clerk who can obtain the necessary consent Where possible avoid holding an individual's information in a councillor's home or on a councillor's own PC.
-If a councillor has to hold any information containing personal data on behalf of the Town Council, it needs to be stored securely in a locked room or cabinet or if on a PC, in an encrypted folder or drive.
-Make sure your antivirus software and operating system is up-to-date Make sure your computers and router's firewall is turned on Ensure the Data Protection Officer of any breaches within 48 hours.
-Ensure that all hard copies of data held at home during homeworking is kept in a locked secure cupboard.
+Action Noted (Please tick) Each new councillor is set up with a separate diss.gov.uk email account for Town council correspondence separate from personal email Ensure that all devices (computers, laptops, phones) are password protected Do not forward on emails or email threads that may contain personal data Delete all old personal email aliases from your email account and check the recipient list is up to date before sending any email.
+This includes any email groups that have been set up Review any hardcopy information and if no longer relevant destroy using a suitable method (crosscut shredder or destruction service).
+Ensure Clerk is aware of actions before destruction Where possible direct all correspondence to the Clerk who can obtain the necessary consent Where possible avoid holding an individual's information in a councillor's home or on a councillor's own PC.
+If a councillor has to hold any information containing personal data on behalf of the Town Council, it needs to be stored securely in a locked room or cabinet or if on a PC, in an encrypted folder or drive Make sure your antivirus software and operating system is up-to-date Make sure your computers and router's firewall is turned on Advise the Data Protection Officer of any breaches within 48 hours Ensure that all hard copies of data held at home during homeworking is kept in a locked secure cupboard.